Label: MOTPOLY XR- lacosamide capsule, extended release

 • Initial dosage for monotherapy for the treatment of partial-onset seizures is 200 mg once daily (2.1)

-• Initial dosage for adjunctive therapy for the treatment of partial-onset seizures is 100 mg once daily (2.1)
+• Initial dosage for adjunctive therapy for the treatment of partial-onset seizures or primary generalized tonic-clonic seizures is 100 mg once daily (2.1)

 • Maximum recommended dosage for monotherapy and adjunctive therapy is 400 mg once daily (2.1)